Homemade Pumpkin Spice Lattes

 overhead shot of pumpkin spice lattes in a slow cooker with candies around it.

-The easiest way to reheat the pumpkin spice coffee is the microwave.
+Reheating: The easiest way to reheat the pumpkin spice coffee is in the microwave.
 You can also reheat it on the stove in a saucepan.

-You can use decaf coffee in this recipe; alternately, you can make a pumpkin spice hot chocolate recipe instead.
+Decaf: You can use decaf coffee in this recipe; alternatively, you can make a pumpkin hot chocolate recipe instead.

 mug of with pumpkin spice latte in it.